 This course addresses topics related to the use of specific software packages and/or systems to explore issues related to a variety of academic disciplines.
-As needed.

-CSI 120 3 COMPUTER CONCEPTS AND APPLICATIONS
+3 CSI 120 COMPUTER CONCEPTS AND APPLICATIONS

-This course is intended to provide students with a general perspective on computers and their role and other technology-related areas.
+This course is intended to provide students with a general perspective on computers and their role and other technologyrelated areas.
 The course provides an introduction to various common software packages (for example, word processors, spreadsheets, and presentation graphics), a history of computers, basic hardware components, commonly used number systems, logic, and algorithmic development.
 The course includes a required 1-hour laboratory component.
-Each semester.